 Operated today by the second generation of the New family, sometimes referred to as the New Crew, each of them are dedicated to following the same motto, “We strive to provide a clean, first-class venue for the racers and spectators to enjoy our sport.
 Often called the Firebird experience, we will go out of our way to create affordable and action-packed fun for your entire family.

 Furthermore, we jump start each race season with the Boise Roadster Show staged at Expo Idaho.
-As Idaho’s largest motorsport’s event, the show is a three-day and night ISCA-sanctioned rod, custom and truck show that traditionally falls on the second weekend of March.
+As Idaho’s largest motorsport’s event, the show is a three-day and night ISCA-sanctioned rod, custom and truck show that traditionally lands on the second weekend of March.

 In the first person, meet the management team who help to run the Firebird race track:

-- Scott New, General Manager, 55
+- Scott New, General Manager

 I have literally grown up at Firebird, first starting to work at the front gates and track clean-up when I was still in grade school at 10 or 11 years old.
 After four and a half decades of virtually—living, eating and sleeping this remarkable sport of Drag Racing, it has been one amazing ride.
 Wearing many hats, you can often find me assuming the roles of event director and track announcer, in addition to working on the starting line, tech and even taking event photography.

-- John New, Facilities Manager, 53
+- John New, Facilities Manager

 There is not a day that goes by that I am doing the same thing.
 Born and raised in Boise, I’ve spent literally my entire life working on all kinds of things at Firebird.
 Guess you could say I’m a jack-of-all-trades.
 Whether it is managing the food and beverage operation to helping with major and minor capital improvements at the raceway, I get to do it all.
 Growing up, I had a lot of hands-on training from my father, and quite a number of other key people that have helped us over the years.
-Fortunately enough, this has benefitted our company in a lot of ways.
+Fortunately enough, this has benefited our company in a lot of ways.

-- Brad New, Marketing Director, 49
+- Brad New, Marketing Director

 Where do I start.
 Drag racing is in my blood.
 We truthfully don’t look at what we do as a business, it is honestly a way of life for all of us.
 Growing up in the New family, I spent time in the early days working in the water box, before landing in the chief starter’s role.
 I learned a lot in those years.
 It wasn’t long before my father sought my assistance at the front gates, which I oversee and run with a number of key staff today.
 During the week, I change my hat over to the marketing side of our operation.
 We have better than 200 companies that tie into our raceway in a variety of levels of advertising and promotion.

 - Debbie New, Track Administrator

 After my first official encounter with Scott back in 1983, one of the first Firebird events I attended with my brother Rick was the 1984 Fox Hunt.
 Simply put, it was one of the largest single day races in the history of the track with a line-up of cars (including us) literally miles to the north and south.
 I was blown away by the whole experience.
 After attending school at Franklin, South, Borah and earning a Business degree at Boise State, I went into the banking industry, working as teller and loan processor for many years.